daria425/firebase-auth-node-react/README.md

 ## Firebase Auth Template with Node.js & React

-This is a template repository I use for creating a React app using Google Firebase for user authentication
+This is a template repository I use for creating a React app using Google Firebase for user authentication because setting it up from scratch is annoying.
+Super minimal but easy to extend and customize.

 ### Authentication Flow